- Brand name

 What it looks like

 EYEZEP is a clear, colourless, water based solution, which comes in a polyethylene bottle with dropper attachment.
-The bottle contains 6mL of eye drops.
+The bottle contains 6 mL of solution which is equivalent to approximately 180 eye drops.

 - Disodium edetate